Two people in a blue raft race down a white-water river with others in the background; paddling through green, forested canyon.

 Photo Credit: Chattanooga CVB

-In additional to waterways and the Riverwalk, Chattanooga is a city marked by a long history with locomotion.
+In addition to waterways and the Riverwalk, Chattanooga is a city marked by a long history with locomotion.
 Explore the railways onboard vintage trains that serve as rolling time machines with Tennessee Valley Railroad or the famed Chattanooga Choo Choo.

 Stop 1 of 1